ValeSayfa/MasterThesis/readme.md

 > A web-based tool for assisting the developers to guide their architectural refactoring process based on specific scenarios.

-> Terms: micro-services, monolithic migration, architectural refactoring, web demo
+> Terms: micro-services, monolithic migration, architectural refactoring, web demo.

 ---